Beijing's growing pains mirror global population boom

 Yet urban planning experts say China's piecemeal attempts at reducing population density by moving people to satellite cities are not working.

-In Tongzhou, clusters of drab high-rise apartments, many half-empty, dot the town 33 kilometers (20 miles) from Beijing's city center.
-Styled after faux European villas, some of the apartments' facades have Roman columns and names like "New Village."
+In Tongzhou, clusters of drab high-rise apartments, many half-empty, dot the town 33 kilometres (20 miles) from Beijing's city centre.
+Styled after faux European villas, some of the apartments' facades have Roman columns and names like "New Village".

 "I came here because I could only afford the housing prices in this part of Beijing," said Ma Teng, 29, who moved from central Anhui province.
 "When I bought my apartment in 2007, the area around was desolate.
 There is no entertainment, you can't even go to a movie here."